 In a few short years, we've moved from next-day delivery being considered a premium option to almost a standard service.
 Same-day delivery is the next logical step, while with Prime Now active in 24 cities at the time of writing, Amazon is making certain items available within an hour or two.

 The question now is less about how quickly can we make a delivery, as much as it is what level same-day services will be able to make standard across the country.

-For that reason, it will soon be necessary to settle on a service level that is “quick enough” for most consumers.
+For that reason, it will soon be necessary to settle on a service level that is "quick enough" for most consumers.
+Fulfillment changes can be elastic in this way, stretching to an extreme before settling at a more sustainable point.
 Once we reach that point, both established parcel carriers and delivery startups will face the challenge of meeting these greater expectations.
-The “now crowd” will still be important to please, but don’t expect them to define the delivery speed for the majority of customers who order online.
+The "now crowd" will still be important to please but don't expect them to define the delivery speed for the majority of customers who order online.

 The current commercial real estate environment is tighter than we have seen it in recent years, with vacancies at historic lows.
 In our area of New Jersey alone, we have seen a dramatic drop in vacancy levels from 9.2% at the end of 2014 to 7.8% as last year came to a close.

 While the major players build enormous new distribution centers next to big cities, there appears to be limited new construction for smaller and medium-sized occupants.
 Legacy leases negotiated at the bottom of the market following the residential real estate crash still exist, but will soon expire.
 New leases will come at increasingly high prices if the low vacancy levels persist.

 Capacity CSO and co-founder Thom Campbell views these higher prices as a rising challenge in the industry:

 "As my father always said about real estate, they are not making any more of it.
 While new construction will bring more inventory on the market, it is not likely to alleviate the structural nature of this environment." ~Thom Campbell, Chief Strategy Officer, Capacity LLC